Reggie Yates: Career

-In 2006 Yates appeared on a Reality TV Special of The Weakest Link and was voted off in the fourth round.
+In 2006, Yates appeared on a Reality TV Special of The Weakest Link and was voted off in the fourth round.

 In 2007, Yates appeared in the third series of revived science-fiction series Doctor Who as Leo Jones, brother of the Tenth Doctor's companion Martha.

 Yates also presented series 1 of Escape from Scorpion Island with co-presenter Caroline Flack on BBC 1 between 3 and 21 September 2007.

 He also appeared on Dizzee Rascal's 2007 single "Flex" music video as one of the judges in a parody TV show called "Flex Factor".

 Yates co-hosted the MOBO Awards 2009 with Keri Hilson at the SECC, Glasgow.
 He has also presented live coverage of the Glastonbury, Reading and T in the Park music festivals for BBC Three, and interviewed stars such as Estelle and 50 Cent for MTV specials.

-Yates also made a cameo appearance in Jack Osbourne's Celebrity Adrenaline Junkie with Joanna Page and Jesse Metcalfe.
+Yates made a cameo appearance in Jack Osbourne's Celebrity Adrenaline Junkie.

 Yates appeared in a special Family Guy episode on BBC Three, counting down the top 20 characters of the show as part of a special Family Guy weekend.

 In 2011, Yates voiced the main character, Rastamouse, in the CBeebies television show Rastamouse.
-In March 2011, he appeared with Lenny Henry, Angela Rippon and Samantha Womack in the BBC fundraising documentary for Comic Relief called Rich, Famous and in the Slums, where the four celebrities were sent to Kibera in Kenya, Africa's largest slum.
+In March 2011, he appeared with Lenny Henry, Angela Rippon, and Samantha Womack in the BBC fundraising documentary for Comic Relief called Rich, Famous and in the Slums, where the four celebrities were sent to Kibera in Kenya, Africa's largest slum.
 In October 2011, Yates starred in Arjun Rose's UK slasher Demons Never Die as Officer Mason.

 In 2012, as part of BBC Three's Criminal Britain Season, Yates explored the culture of fear, anger and violence that drives the dangerous world of teen gangs.
-The show, Reggie Yates: Teen Gangs, involved Yates speaking to current and former gang members to find out why and how teens get into gangs.
-He also investigated ways in which gang members can escape the life of violence and anger.
+The show, Reggie Yates: Teen Gangs, involved him speaking to current and former gang members to find out why and how teens get into gangs.

 In 2012 and 2013, Yates hosted the BBC One singing show The Voice UK, hosting the first two series with Holly Willoughby.
 They were replaced by Emma Willis and Marvin Humes in 2013.

-2013 saw Yates travel to South Africa to shoot a series about extreme communities entitled Reggie Yates: Extreme South Africa, which aired in Spring 2014 on BBC Three.
+2013 saw Yates travel to South Africa to shoot a series, Reggie Yates' Extreme South Africa: White Slums, which aired in Spring 2014 on BBC Three.
 It was successful enough for Yates to return with Reggie Yates' Extreme Russia in April 2015 for BBC Three.